Split Payments with Sub-accounts

 article-image

-3. Enter the details of the subaccount then click "Create subaccount"
+3. Enter the details of the subaccount, then click ‘Create subaccount.’

 4. After creating the subaccount, you can click on it to see its details and the transactions you've received into it.

-2. Click "New payment link", select "Single charge" then select "Create payment link"
+2. Click ‘New payment link’, select ‘Single charge’, then select ‘Create payment link’

-3. Enter the payment link details then click "Show additional details"
+3. Enter the payment link details, then click ‘Show additional details’

 article-image

-5. Confirm all the details of the payment link then click the "Create link" button
+5. Confirm all the details of the payment link, then click the ‘Create link’ button.

-How to split payments with Flutterwave APIs & SDKs
+Splitting Payments Via Flutterwave APIs & SDKs

 Note: The split payment feature can only be used if your settlement option is set to automatic and not manual settlement.

-For example, if you receive a transaction of NGN 15,000 and your subaccount is set to set to receive a flat amount of NGN 14,960, your subaccount will not be able to receive any amount for this transaction.
+For example, if you receive a transaction of NGN 15,000 and your subaccount is set to receive a flat amount of NGN 14,960, your subaccount will not be able to receive any amount for this transaction.

-Submit a request on the type of support articles you'd like to see
+Suggest the type of support articles you'd like to see